novant-io/jasper/jasper-spec-protocol.md

       ]
     }

+Where each source object has:

+  * `id`: the unique id for this source in the system
+  * `name`: required human readable name of this point
-Where the `id` is a unique identifier for this source in the system.
-The `id` is a `String` value type, but the format is an opaque and system dependent.
+  * `path`: optional path where this source exists in the system

+The `id` is a `String` value type, but the format is opaque and system dependent.

 ## Points